Farming leaders’ fury as Treasury stands firm on inheritance tax change

 Mr Bradshaw said the Government rebuffed their proposed suggestion for a “clawback” mechanism, which would ensure farms face tax charges only when assets are sold.

-“I didn’t think there was anybody in the room who knew what profit and loss looks like.

-“They were just adamant and deaf to what we were trying to say.

-“And I think we all came out slightly with boiling blood about it.”
+“They were just adamant and deaf to what we were trying to say, and I think we all came out slightly with boiling blood about it,” she said.